keshavsingh4522/hacktoberfest/.github/ISSUE_TEMPLATE/bug_report.md

 name: 🐛 Error
 about: Create a issue to help us to improve this project ✨
 title: "Error: "
-labels: 👀 needs triage, 🐛 error
+labels: 👀 needs triage, 🐛 error lol!
 ---

 ### Describe the Error